 Scarlet fell back onto the bed and felt the blade pull from her chest.
 She felt the warmth of blood and pressed her hand to it—an effort to stop the flow.

-Isabelle’s face was terrible to look at.
+Isabelle’s face was a war.
 Her jaw was set.
 The tendons in her neck were straining.
 Her left hand was white-knuckled around her own wrist, holding it, fighting it—as if she was trying to force a door closed while simultaneously trying to open it.

 She turned her eyes to Scarlet.
 Something was happening in them.
 A surfacing.